 Now that we are acquainted with the five stages of a customer journey, it’s time for a friendly reminder.
 While mapping customer journeys, don’t forget your company’s goals.
 The goals of your business divisions, teams, and even individual employees culminate in creating an organizational culture.
 Business owners must verify their overall objectives are aligned with customers’ objectives.
 Customers will create demand for upsells and expansions when they are successful and help your business grow.

-Decoding the Buyer's Mindset
+Decoding the buyer's mindset

-How customers actually make purchases is not what you think.
+How customers make purchases is not what you think.
 Clients don’t say no to you because your price is too high.
 The truth is that clients judge the quality of your work by its price.
 The higher your price is, the more desirable your product becomes.

 Such behavior may be frustrating for you (as well as other businesses facing a similar situation), and that is understandable because the evaluation process presents itself as an additional hurdle for sales teams.
 Nevertheless, if your brand emerges as the least risky option, customers proceed with